Plumsail/workflow-actions-pack-docs/source/actions/files and folders processing.rst

 Move Folder from Library
 --------------------------------------------------
 Moves the folder from the document library to the specified URL.
-You can move the folder to another document library cross-site or to another folder.
+You can move the folder to another document library cross-site, to another site collection or to another folder.

 Output Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~